 - Let cool before you put in the filling.
 Macarons should release easily from the sheet.
 Pair up with similarly sized and matching shells.

-- In a small bowl, whisk the egg yolks for about 10 seconds.
+- For the Filling: In a small bowl, whisk the egg yolks for about 10 seconds.
 Add the cream cheese and creamed honey until combined.
-Add the powdered sugar in 1/2 cup increments until you reach your desired consistency.
+Add the powdered sugar in ½ cup increments until you reach your desired consistency.
 It may be a little runny, so I put it in the freezer to help solidify it a bit.
-Also, I didn’t end up using all of the filling because there was so much of it once I added in all of the powdered sugar, so you can reserve for another use or try halving the recipe if you’re prefer.
+Also, I didn't end up using all of the filling because there was so much of it once I added in all of the powdered sugar, so you can reserve for another use or try halving the recipe if you're prefer.

 - With a small butter knife, slather on a small amount of the filling on one side of the macaron shell pair and gently press together.
 Voila!